Acting and raising awareness against sexual harassment and abuse

 - Women (influencers) gained broader knowledge and insight into issues of violence and harassment in its direct and long-term effects,

-- Resourceful women in Uganda gained knowledge about information and
+- Resourceful women in Uganda gained knowledge about information and communication technologies,

 - The attention of local decision-makers was directed to problems of violence against women and its effects on local development.